6 Numerical Measures of Data

 The mean is more sensitive to extreme values or outliers.
 In other words, if the data contain one or few values that are very far away from the rest of the data values, the mean will move towards those extreme values, and therefore be away from the rest of the data too.
 Thank about the seesaw or lever example.
 If a data point is at very end of the bar, the pivot must be closer to that point to make lever balanced.

 The median and mode are more robust than the mean, meaning that these measures of center are more resistant to the addition of extreme values to the data.
-An example in R is shown below.
+An example is shown below.
 The data_extreme is the interest rate data with the first value replaced with 90.0 which is extremely higher than all other values.
 The original interest data has the mean 11.56, but the data_extreme has the higher mean 13.14.
 The median and the mode, however, stay the same even though a large value 90.0 is in the data.

 data_extreme